Markavian/mkv25-responsive-website/tasklist.md

 Improvements
 ------------
++ Create short banner template for pages across the site
 - Add markdown support to load in text from templates
 + Change language to represent our goals instead of my goals
 - Use DOM formatter to prettify tabbing in XML